lidofinance/dc4bc/README.md

 7. After the participants successfully finish DKG, their shares of BLS private key are stored safely on the airgapped machine.

 8. When the participants decide to distribute profits, they get their partial signature from the airgapped machine and send it to the storage; after the required number of partial signatures is supplied, the collective signarute can be recovered.

-## Roadmap

-1. DKG prototype using a kyber lib for cryptography and modified dkglib from Arcade project for DKG, and a local file for append log.
-2. Unit test harness and overall architecture documentation
-3. Threshold signature FSM along with tests and docs
-4. Integration test harness, happy path scenario, CI pipeline
-5. Network-based append log
-6. Airgapped machine communication via QR codes
-7. Integration with the production DKG library
-8. E2E test harness with full eth1->beacon chain scenario
-9. Final clean-up and documentation